 At Plytix, we know that our platform is also highly collaborative.
-Product Information Management is dependent upon many different teams, skill sets, and decision makers.
-The person who writes your content, is not the same who approves it.
+Product Information Management (PIM) is dependent upon many different teams, skill sets, and decision-makers.
+The person who writes your content is not the same who approves it.
 The person who sets up your product feeds is also probably different from the person who imports your data.
 And there is likely a whole set of people who simply need access to the product data without ever editing a thing.
 Knowing this, we could also adopt a pricing strategy that charges per user.

 But we don't.

 We believe that our users shouldn't be limited by an arbitrary value indicator (that seems to only be slightly valuable for the person doing the charging).
 Adding users to our system doesn't cost us money.
-If you add Stacy from marketing to the PIM, we aren't going to see a massive server spike.
+For example, if you add Stacey from marketing to the PIM, we aren't going to see a massive server spike.

 What does cost us money is processing data.
-For this reason we base our pricing on number of SKUs and file storage.
-Both of these things, in our experience, directly impact how much information will be processed through sending product feeds, generating PDF product sheets, and downloading content from a brand portal.
+For this reason, we base our pricing on the number of SKUs and file storage.
+Both of these, in our experience, directly impact how much information will be processed through sending product feeds, generating PDF product sheets, and downloading content from a brand portal.